- September 13, 2012

 We also found that the list of words that predict a future transition to a green emotion from a red emotion includes words that evoke uncertainty: waiting, worried and wondering.
 These words describe situations that cause anxiety in the present but are likely to be met with relief in the next few days.

-Next week we will discuss how age and gender affect your emotional experience.
+In future articles, we will discuss how age and gender affect your emotional experience.

 Graphs generated with Gephi.